MauriceButler/jayschema-error-messages/README.md

 #jayschema-error-messages

-Normalises the crazy error objects that get returned from JaySchema
+Normalises the crazy error objects that get returned from JaySchema.

-JaySchema can ruturn some strangly formatted error objects such as the below.
+JaySchema can return some strangely formatted error objects such as the below.

-This module normalisesthem into something same and actionable.
+This module normalises them into something sane and actionable.

 ##Usage